Alivebyte/ParkourRun/README.md

 Simple tile-based platform-like game, where you play as a runner.
 Your task is to complete the level.

-Unfortunately, due to time restrictions and personal issues, a lot of features aren't, such as player animations, decal flipping, actual game timer, enemies, etc...
+Unfortunately, due to time restrictions and personal issues, a lot of features aren't implemented, such as player animations, decal flipping, actual game timer, enemies, etc...

 How to play: